 And so begins Washington Irving's immortal tale of The Legend of Sleepy Hollow.
 Tarrytown House Estate and Conference Center is perched high on the hill above Sunnyside, the famed author's home, in an area rich with history and folklore.
 In addition to Sunnyside, visitors to "Sleepy Hollow Country" enjoy touring Kykuit, the Rockefeller family estate in Pocantico Hills; Lyndhurst, once the home of financier Jay Gould, and Philipsburg Manor, a colonial farm.

-Upon arrival at Tarrytown House, guests lodging at this historic Hudson Valley estate immediately sense that they are someplace very special.
-The Tarrytown, NY property has been in use over 165 years and harkens back to a time when America was young.
+Upon arrival at Tarrytown House, guests staying at this historic estate hotel immediately sense that they are someplace very special.
+Located only 25 minutes outside of New York City, the property has been in use over 165 years and harkens back to a time when America was young.
 As the nation's industrial and economic might grew, it produced a new breed of wealthy gentry who began calling Westchester home in the 1800s.

 "Uplands" was the name of the white porticoed Georgian home now called the King Mansion, which was built around 1840 by J.S.
 Cronise.
 Details are sketchy and the luxurious home had many owners until Thomas M. King, Vice President of Baltimore and Ohio Railroad, purchased it around 1900.